thanks4opensource/tri2b-quad4me/README.md

 One particularly useful feature is the dprintf command.
 This enables impact- and footprint-less "printing" of information in the embedded app, without the need for printf, RS-232, USB, etc. code in the target app.
 It's a great (and recently added?) addition/replacement for using the GDB a "commands" directive ending with "continue".

-The randomtest.gdb script file contains several useful GDB functions for easily-readable formatted dumps of tri2b/quad4me objects, and several "dprintf" breakpoints for tracing message sends/receives and/or protocol progress.
+The randomtest.gdb script files contain several useful GDB functions for easily-readable formatted dumps of tri2b/quad4me objects, and several "dprintf" breakpoints for tracing message sends/receives and/or protocol progress.
 (Admittedly these vastly slow down execution of the embedded code and thus affect timing of the communication line transitions.)

 In addition to the dprints, the `results` function collates and presents data collected about the protocol's performance.
 This is not implemented as a dprintf, in order to allow shelling out the host system's `data` command to track wall-clock time.
 It is also useful for calling manually in an interactive GDB session after halting the embedded code.

-Note also that randomtest.cxx has several variables named "`xxx_K`" which are initialized by compile-time constants (set via the Makefiles) but are *not* const themselves in order to allow runtime changes in GDB (typically before the start of a test).
+Note also that randomtest.cxx has several variables named "`xxx_K`" which are initialized by compile-time constants (set via the Makefiles) but are not const themselves in order to allow runtime changes in GDB (typically before the start of a test).

 In a production system, each node's binary code would be compiled (or likely patched) with the node's fixed ID, and then loaded into MCU flash memory.
 For development purposes, I load the a single, per-architecture build of the code into RAM, and dynamically set the node IDs in GDB.
 Something like: